HISTORY REVEALED

 THE JUDGES’ LODGINGS

 Nestling below Lancaster Castle, The Judges’ Lodgings dates back 400 years on a site that has been at the centre of Lancaster’s history for nearly 2000 years.
 The current house was built around 1625 by Thomas Covell, Keeper of Lancaster Castle and famous for imprisoning the Pendle Witches during the infamous Lancashire Witch Trials.
 From 1826 the house became a lodgings for the travelling ‘Red Judges’ of the Assizes Courts.
 Dressed in their scarlet robes, the Judges decided the fate of murderers, forgers and highwaymen at Lancaster Castle.Today the house is home to beautiful Georgian furniture by Gillows of Lancaster, elegant period rooms and the popular Museum of Childhood.
-Open seasonally from April to November.
+Open Thursday to Sunday April to November. *Check website for Winter opening hours: https://lancasterjudgeslodgings.org.uk

 HOLKER HALL